 On World Painted Blood, Slayer rip through the brilliant “Public Display of Dismemberment” — and then go right into this bummer.
 Mid-paced but not delicious, topical but not vengeful, “Human Strain” is a huge nothing.
 Not even the lyrics save it — Tom saying, “Drink the tainted blood from the only child” sounds decidedly cheesy.
 Man, what happened here?

 PFFFF, OKAY.
-For the soundtrack of the movie of Bret Easton Ellis’ Less Than Zero, Slayer decided to cover Cream’s “In-A-Gadda-Da-Vida,” for some goddamn reason.
+For the soundtrack of the movie of Bret Easton Ellis’ Less Than Zero, Slayer decided to cover Iron Butterfly’s “In-A-Gadda-Da-Vida,” for some goddamn reason.
 While it’s interesting to hear Tom singing those classic lyrics, it’s also incredibly stupid and confusing, and not a track we ever need to hear again.
 Get out of here with this shit.

 134. “Violent Pacification” (Undisputed Attitude, 1996)